programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 categories as discourses; however for our purposes here we will continue to use the word: topic.

-Note: You will sometimes come across the term “LDA” when looking into the bibliography of topic modeling.
+Note: You will sometimes come across the term “*LDA*” when looking into the bibliography of topic modeling.
 LDA and Topic Model are often used synonymously, but the LDA technique is actually a special case of topic modeling created by [David Blei and friends][] in 2002.
 It was not the